thcorre/dcf-bootcamp-noexcuses/README.md

 * Grafana: <http://localhost:3000>.
 Anonymous access is enabled; no credentials are required.
 If you want to act as an admin, use `admin/admin` credentials.
 * Prometheus: <http://localhost:9090/graph>

-## Logging stack

-The logging stack leverages the Alloy->Loki pipeline, where Alloy receives syslog messages, transforms labels, and ships logs to Loki, a log aggregation system.

-The logging infrastructure logs every message from SR Linux that is above Info level.
-This includes all the BGP messages, all the system messages, all the interface state changes, etc. The dashboard provides a view on the collected logs and allows filtering on a per-application level.

 ## Traffic generation